github/docs/content/admin/user-management/managing-users-in-your-enterprise/customizing-user-messages-for-your-enterprise.md

 You can also set an announcement banner in the administrative shell using a command line utility.
 For more information, see "[Command-line utilities](/enterprise/admin/configuration/command-line-utilities#ghe-announce)."

-{% endif %}

-{% ifversion ghe-announce-dismiss %}
-{% note %}

-**Note:** If you want to allow users to dismiss the announcement banner for themselves, you must use the administrative shell using a command line utility.
-For more information, see "[Command-line utilities](/enterprise/admin/configuration/command-line-utilities#ghe-announce)."

-{% endnote %}
-{% endif }

 {% data reusables.enterprise-accounts.access-enterprise %}
 {% data reusables.enterprise-accounts.settings-tab %}
 {% data reusables.enterprise-accounts.messages-tab %}